-Join Todd Perkins for an in-depth discussion in this video Apply particle effects, part of iOS Game Development with Swift 2.0 and SpriteKit.
+Join Todd Perkins for an in-depth discussion in this video Apply particle effects, part of iOS Game Development: Swift 2.0 and SpriteKit.

 - Particle Systems can add interesting effects…to your games.…One of the ways to add a Particle System…is to go to the Object Library,…and just drag an Omitter onto the screen.…However, when you do this,…you don't have any default settings to mess with.…Everything's initialized at zero.…So if we look over here in the Attributes Inspector,…this really doesn't do anything.…When I click the Animate button,…I don't see any animation happening.…So if you have a good idea of what…you want to build for a particle system,…you can just start right there if you want.…But I feel like an easier way to learn how to work…with particles is to create a Particle System file.…